JAMATX38/NoteTaker/README.md

 ### Bonus: +10 Points

 * Application allows users to delete notes.
+ALMOST GOT THIS

 ## Technologies Used